TwitchPlaysPokemon/tpp-streamdocs/description/active/runs/02 Basic Commands.md

 Commands correspond to the buttons on the console.
 Type into the chat box and press Enter to control the game.

-Available commands: *up, down, left, right, a, b, x, y, L, R*
+Available commands: *up, down, left, right, a, b, start, select, L, R*

-Use the C-Pad to run: *cup, cdown, cleft, cright*

 **Tip:** Commands are not case sensitive - trying mixing it up!